crutchcorn/batteries-not-included/src/react/outside-events/README.md

 This base hook takes two parameters:

-1) The name of the event in a string for the `document.addEventListener` to attach to
+1) `eventName`: The name of the event in a string for the `document.addEventListener` to attach to
-2) An array of the three parameters listed for the above usage
+2) `params`: An array of the three parameters listed for the above usage

 If you read through the code for any of the hooks that extend the base hook, you'll see that writing your own is rather trivial